StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 ![Screenshot of Harbor interface with scanning results](/img/harbor-scan-result.png)

-## Pull a container image and helm chart from  the registry
+## Pull a container image and Helm chart from the registry

-You can pull the images and helm charts using 'docker pull' and helm pull' commands respectively.
+You can pull the images and Helm charts using 'docker pull' and 'helm pull' commands respectively.

 ```
 $ sudo docker pull  harbor.yourdomain.com:30003/library/redis:latest
 latest: Pulling from library/redis